ripienaar/eve_mail_notifier/README.md

 What?
 =====

+Pushover notifier for new Eve Online events.
+Currently it can check for new Emails and let you know of PI extractors due to end

-Pushover notifier for new Eve Online emails.
-All characters on an account gets checked and a single message gets sent.
+All characters on an account gets checked and a single message gets per monitor.

 Tested with Ruby 2.0.0, you need a Pushover client and subscription to use this.

-It's a bit hacky but does what I need
+It's a bit hacky but does what I need.
+It started off as a mail notifier only but have since evolved into a general notifier due to some scope creep.

 Config?
 -------